 - Discover the secrets hidden in the facades of the monumental Sagrada Família.

 - Stroll the Passeig de Gracia, known for its stunning modernist buildings.

 - Learn how Gaudi used his art to achieve extraordinary lighting and acoustics effects.

 - Enter Casa Amatller to discover (and sample!) the fine tradition of Barcelona chocolate.

 - See how buildings used for healthcare, home, and worship combine to create the modern art wonder of Barcelona.

-- Admire beautiful homes like Casa Mila and Casa Batlló, which embody the modernist style.
+- Admire beautiful modernist homes like Casa Milá, Casa Batlló, Casa de les Punxes and Casa Macaya.

 - Explore the Recinte Modernista Sant Pau, once a hospital, now the world’s largest art nouveau complex.

 Begin your Barcelona architecture walking tour at the Sant Pau Recinte Modernista, designed by Lluís Domènech i Montaner, one of the fathers of Catalan modernism.
 You’ll marvel at this 27-building complex — the largest Art ... read more